jvfe/paper_wdt_panglao/manuscript.md

 {#tbl:panglao2}

 As of 30 December 2020, the article describing PanglaoDB has been cited 88 times.
-Despite its use by the  the community, the database is on a 3-star category for Linked Open Data [@url:https://www.w3.org/DesignIssues/LinkedData.html] as it does not use the semantic open standards from W3C (RDF and SPARQL) needed for a 4-star rank, neither the links to external data via common identifiers that makes datasets 5-star.
+Despite its use by the community, the database is on a 3-star category for Linked Open Data [@url:https://www.w3.org/DesignIssues/LinkedData.html] as it does not use the open semantic standards from W3C (RDF and SPARQL) needed for a 4-star rank, neither the links to external data via standard identifiers that make datasets 5-star.
-Improving the data format toward W3C's gold standards is a valuable step in making biological knowlegde FAIR (Findable, Acessible, Interoperable and Reusable).
+Improving the data format toward W3C's gold standards is a valuable step in making biological knowledge FAIR (Findable, Accessible, Interoperable, and Reusable).

 The OBO Foundry provides a rich collection of linked biological identifiers [@url:http://www.obofoundry.org/].
 However, reconciliation to OBO is challenging, as there are many ontologies, each with slightly different contribution guidelines.
-For that reason, we decided to reconcile PanglaoDB to Wikidata, which allows simple creation of new terms, provided they follow Wikidata`s notability criteria [@url:https://www.wikidata.org/wiki/Wikidata:Notability].
+For that reason, we decided to reconcile PanglaoDB to Wikidata, which allows the simple creation of new terms, provided they follow Wikidata's notability criteria [@url:https://www.wikidata.org/wiki/Wikidata:Notability].

 ### Wikidata

-Wikidata [@https://www.wikidata.org/wiki/Wikidata:Main_Page] is an open, freely editable, knowledge graph database within the semantic web [@https://www.w3.org/standards/semanticweb/] that stores knowledge across a multitude of domains, such as arts, history, chemistry and biology, using an item-property-value linked data model (Figure @fig:wdt-hep).
+Wikidata [@https://www.wikidata.org/wiki/Wikidata:Main_Page] is an open, freely editable, knowledge graph database within the semantic web [@https://www.w3.org/standards/semanticweb/] that stores knowledge across a multitude of domains, such as arts, history, chemistry, and biology, using an item-property-value linked data model (Figure @fig:wdt-hep).
 It is easy to use and edit, by both humans and machines, with a rich web user interface and wrapper packages available in common programming languages such as R and Python.
-All the data within Wikidata is linked and inherently public domain, thus, it presents a great opportunity to make scientific data more FAIR (Findable, accessible, interoperable and reusable), as well as provides the necessary tools to curate and develop ontologies.
+All the data within Wikidata is linked and inherently public domain.

 ![
 Wikidata item example, showing item hepatocyte (Q827450), the labels change according to the user's language, but each item has a universal identifier, called QID.
 ](images/wdt_hepatocyte.png){#fig:wdt-hep}

-Several advances towards biological data integration and biological data analysis in Wikidata have been made before, yielding positive results [@doi:10.1101/031971] [@wikidata:Q87830400] and showcasing it's potential for bioinformatics-related analyses, such as drug repurposing and ID conversion [@doi:10.7554/eLife.52614].
+Several advances towards biological data integration and biological data analysis in Wikidata have been made before, yielding positive results [@doi:10.1101/031971] [@wikidata:Q87830400] and showcasing its potential for bioinformatics-related analyses, such as drug repurposing and ID conversion [@doi:10.7554/eLife.52614].
 Wikidata has been proposed as a unified base to gather and distribute biomedical knowledge, with more than 50 000 human gene items indexed and hundreds of biomedical-related properties [@doi:10.1016/j.jbi.2019.103292].

- Wikidata is nevertheless a collaborative database, and content is available on different levels of quality.
+ Wikidata is  a collaborative database, and content is available on different levels of quality.
- For example, as of August 2020, cell type information was still very lacking, with only 264 items being categorized as "instances of cell types (Q189118)" (<https://w.wiki/b2w>), while other projects describe over 2.000 cell types [@wikidata:Q28660708; @wikidata:Q36067763].
+ For example, as of August 2020, cell type information was still deficient, with only 264 items being categorized as "instances of cell types (Q189118)" (for current status, see <https://w.wiki/b2w>), while similar projects describe over two thousand cell types [@wikidata:Q28660708; @wikidata:Q36067763].
- Of those 264 items, only 9 have a "Cell Ontology ID"[@pmid:27377652] (P7963) associated, and most have a varying amount of statements (Table @tbl:cell-counts).
-As an additional problem, there are also 23 items being categorized as "instances of cell (Q7868)" (<https://w.wiki/b2x>), an imprecision, as an instance of cell would be an individual named cell from a single named individual.
+Of those 264 items on Wikidata, only 9 had a "Cell Ontology ID"[@pmid:27377652] (P7963) associated, and most have a varying amount of statements (Table @tbl:cell-counts).
+As an additional problem, there were also 23 items categorized as "instances of cell (Q7868)" (for current status, see <https://w.wiki/b2x>).
+This classification is imprecise, as an instance of cell would be an individual named cell from a single named individual.

 | Cell type Item | Number of statements |
 |:-------------:|:---------------:|